Edie Sedgwick: Early life and education (1943–1964)

+The Factory (1965–1966)

+Films

-On her twenty-first birthday in April 1964, Sedgwick received an $80,000 trust fund from her maternal grandmother.
-Soon after, she relocated to New York City to pursue a career in modeling.
-In March 1965, she met artist and avant-garde filmmaker Andy Warhol at a party at Lester Persky's apartment, and began frequently visiting The Factory, Warhol's art studio in Midtown Manhattan.
+In March 1965, Sedgwick met artist and avant-garde filmmaker Andy Warhol at a party at the apartment of producer Lester Persky and began frequently visiting Warhol's art studio, The Factory, in Midtown Manhattan.
 During one of her subsequent visits, Warhol was filming Vinyl (1965), his interpretation of Anthony Burgess' novel A Clockwork Orange.
 Despite Vinyl's all-male cast, Warhol put Sedgwick in the movie.
 Around this time, she also made a small cameo appearance in another Warhol film, Horse (1965).
 Sedgwick's appearances in both films were brief but generated enough interest that Warhol decided to cast her in the starring role of his next films.

-The first of these avant-garde films, Poor Little Rich Girl (1965), was originally conceived as part of a series of films featuring Sedgwick called The Poor Little Rich Girl Saga.
+The first of these films, Poor Little Rich Girl (1965), was originally conceived as part of a series of films featuring Sedgwick called The Poor Little Rich Girl Saga.
 The series was to include Poor Little Rich Girl, Restaurant, Face and Afternoon.
 Filming of Poor Little Rich Girl began in March 1965 in Sedgwick's apartment; it depicted her going about her daily routines.
-Sedgwick's next film for Warhol was Kitchen, which was filmed in May 1965 but was not released until 1966.
+Her next film for Warhol was Kitchen, which was filmed in May 1965 but not released until 1966.
 Written by Factory scriptwriter Ronald Tavel, the film stars Sedgwick, Rene Ricard, Roger Trudeau, Donald Lyons and Elecktrah.
-After Kitchen, Chuck Wein replaced Ronald Tavel as a writer and assistant director for the filming of Beauty No. 2 (1965), which was filmed in June and premiered in July 1965.
-The film shows Sedgwick lounging on a bed in her underwear with Gino Piserchio and being taunted by Chuck Wein off-screen.
+After Kitchen, Chuck Wein replaced Tavel as a writer and assistant director for the filming of Beauty No. 2 (1965), which was filmed in June and premiered in July 1965.
+The film shows Sedgwick lounging on a bed in her underwear with Gino Piserchio and being taunted by Wein off-screen.

+Sedgwick and Warhol continued making films together —Outer and Inner Space, Prison, Lupe and Chelsea Girls— throughout 1965.
+The edited footage of Sedgwick in Chelsea Girls would eventually become the film Afternoon.
+However, their relationship began to deteriorate in late 1965, and Sedgwick moved on from the Warhol scene to the Bob Dylan crowd in early 1966.
+In May 1966, Warhol told the Los Angeles Times: "Edie was the best, the greatest.
+She never understood what I was doing to her.
+I don't know what's going to happen to her now."
+After being dismissed from the Dylan entourage and surviving a fire in her apartment in October 1966, Sedgwick began visiting the Factory again, looking for work.
+To help her out, Warhol put her in one last film, The Andy Warhol Story, with Rene Ricard satirically pretending to be Warhol.
+Filmed in November 1966, The Andy Warhol Story was an unreleased film that was only screened once at The Factory.